elastic/integrations/packages/windows/docs/README.md

 ### Forwarded

-The Windows `forwarded` dataset provides events from the Windows `ForwardedEvents` event log.
-The fields will be the same as the channel specific datasets.
+The Windows `forwarded` data stream provides events from the Windows `ForwardedEvents` event log.
+The fields will be the same as the channel specific data streams.

 ### Powershell

-The Windows `powershell` dataset provides events from the Windows `Windows PowerShell` event log.
+The Windows `powershell` data stream provides events from the Windows `Windows PowerShell` event log.

 An example event for `powershell` looks as following: